 The Bottom Line

 There is no evidence to support the claim that drinking water before bed will help you lose weight.
-In fact, it may lead to weight gain.
-If you’re trying to lose weight, the best time to drink water is before meals and throughout the day.
+In fact, it may lead to weight gain if it interrupts your sleep.
+If you’re trying to lose weight, the best time to drink water may be before meals and throughout the day.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!